-This blended, 11 week, 46-hour course is aimed at teachers, teacher-trainers, directors of studies and/or course designers who are interested in adopting task-based language teaching (TBLT) to deliver English as a second or foreign language.
-It will also be relevant to teachers of other languages who are interested in this approach.
-No prior experience of TBLT is needed but some grounding in the current theory and practice of English language teaching (ELT) will be useful.
+This 90-hour, online tutored course is aimed both at classroom teachers and course designers who are interested in adopting task-based language teaching (TBLT) to deliver English as a second or foreign language.
+It will also be relevant to teachers of other languages who are interested in this approach, as well as teacher-trainers, directors of studies and materials writers.
+No prior experience of TBLT is needed but some grounding in the current theory and practice of English language teaching (ELT) will be necessary.

-Our premise is that the established, coursebook-driven approach to teaching English, both in private and public sector ELT around the world, simply isn’t working.
+Our premise is that the established, coursebook-driven approach to teaching English, both in private and public sector ELT around the world, is both inefficient and badly thought through.
 We set out to make the case why, and to argue that TBLT—which is aimed at learners’ specific needs and respects what we know about language learning—should take its place.

 To do this, we will argue that Mike Long’s version of TBLT is the optimum version.
 We’ll take you through its implementation from needs analysis through syllabus and material design to classroom delivery.
 At the same time, however, we acknowledge that Long’s TBLT is a resource-heavy model which is not easily applied in more restricted circumstances.
 We will therefore be exploring, in parallel, lighter versions of TBLT that could be adopted by smaller schools or individual teachers working with groups with specific needs.